spinnaker/spinnaker.github.io/setup/security/ssl.md

 1. Create a server key for Deck.
 Keep this file safe!

-    This will prompt for a pass phrase to encrypt the key.
+   This command below references the pass phrase environment variable used to encrypt the key `deck.key`.

     ```bash
     openssl genrsa \